 How Reading Helps Children by tleliteracy

-Early Childhood Week aims to give a voice to the 530,000 children aged 0 to 5 in Quebec in order to make early childhood development a true social priority.
+Early Childhood Week aims to give a voice to the 512,000 children aged 5 and under in Quebec and to make early childhood development a true social priority.

-November 15 to 21, 2020, Early Childhood Week, now in its fifth year, is an opportunity for us as a society to stop for a moment, take a closer look at the youngest members of our community and think about what we can do, together, to help each and every one of them get the best possible start in life.
+Early Childhood Week is an opportunity for us as a society to stop for a moment, take a closer look at the youngest members of our community and think about what we can do, together, to help each and every one of them get the best possible start in life.
 Let’s make the most of this week to inspire and inform a conversation about early childhood development in Quebec, from the womb through to preschool, as we shine the spotlight on local and regional support initiatives, and engage community groups, the business world, elected officials and society as a whole.

-Build a Quebec that provides every child, from before birth onward, with the means to realize their full potential.
+Make early childhood development a priority for Quebec and provide every child, from the womb until age 5, with the means to realize their full potential.

 Around the world, children are showing us their strength and leadership advocating for a more sustainable world for all.
 Let’s build on advances and re-commit to putting children first.
 For every child, every right.UN Secretary-General António Guterres